AyS-0908/GNews-Summarizer/README.md

 - **"Rate Limit Exceeded"**: Wait a few minutes and try again, or switch to a different AI provider
 - **"Network Error"**: Check your internet connection and try again
 - **"Invalid URL"**: Ensure you're sharing from a supported news source
+- **"Content Access Restricted"**: The article may be behind a paywall or blocking AI access
+- **"Service Worker Inactive"**: Try refreshing the app or reinstalling it
 - **Cache Issues**: Try clearing the cache using the "Clear Cached Summaries" button

 ## Future Plans